Note: This blog was updated on 30 November 2022.

 And so on.

-11. The existing client or professional connection who made the recommendation
+11. The name of the existing client or professional connection who made the recommendation

 Recording which clients and professional connections recommended you to others means you can: